elys33ve/CS5001/hw_assignments/Tasklist.md

 K: 1.
-Research and choose software algorithms to implement.
+Research software algorithms to implement.
 K: 2.
 Develop the CPU-only software implementation in C++
 K: 3.
 Implement the test vectors and datasets for validation and performance measurement.
 K: 4.
 Measure the baseline latency, throughput, and CPU usage of the C++ software on the ARM processor